 4. Trick your taste buds

 Give those taste buds what they’re craving without all the extra fat and calories.
 Try drinking pumpkin spice herbal tea instead of that Grande Latte.
-Sprinkle a couple mini dark chocolate chips into a teaspoon of almond butter to satisfy cookie cravings.
-Enjoy frozen grapes and berries instead of candy.
-Your taste buds only know whether something is sweet, sour, salty, bitter or umami, not whether it’s in the shape of a cookie or cake.
+Sprinkle a couple of mini dark chocolate chips into a teaspoon of almond butter to satisfy cookie cravings.
+Enjoy frozen grapes and berries instead of candy, or try these whipped cream Santa strawberries!
+Your taste buds only know whether something is sweet, sour, salty, bitter, or umami, not whether it’s in the shape of a cookie or cake.

 5. Trick your nose, too!